Nstamour-art/Python_Script_Launcher/readme.md

 -   Configurable row limit for buttons via `config.json`.
 -   Detailed logging of application events and errors to `debug.log`.
 -   **"Always on Top"** toggle option to keep the launcher window above other windows.
 This option is saved when the toggle is adjusted.
+-   **Stop Process Button** to terminate any running subprocess directly from the interface.
+Button is deactivated until a script is running.
+-   Built-in support for running scripts with or without arguments.
+-   Added support for automatically checking the theme of the system and applying it to the Launcher.

 ## Usage (Source Version)